 "Okay, so the best air-purifying plant is mother-in-law's tongue," says Southern.
 "It's an amazing, easy-to-care-for plant that converts carbon dioxide into oxygen at night.
 This helps you sleep better as well as purifying the air.
 It's so great to have in the bedroom."

-The Peace Lily
+The Peace Lily (Spathiphyllum)

 "A traditional favourite has to be spathiphyllum, the beautiful Peace Lily, which offers elegant white blooms contrasted against lush green foliage," says Davis.
 "There is something about the name 'Peace Lilly' which oozes tranquillity and calmness too."